LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Conclusion

 \section{Conclusion}

-In this work, we present \archlong{} (\arch{}), a novel efficient architecture that unifies image understanding and generation within a single multimodal model. \arch{} introduces two key novel architectural innovations: \textbf{Layerwise Timestep Experts}, which reduces sampling complexity by specializing transformer layers to distinct timestep intervals, and \textbf{Timestep-Conditioned Residual Attention}, which facilitates adaptive reuse and refinement of attention structures across layers.
-Extensive experimental evaluations demonstrate that \arch{} not only achieves strong multimodal understanding and image generation performance, but also achieves up to 48× faster inference compared to existing unified models.
+In this work, we present \archlong{} (\arch{}), a novel architecture that improves the efficiency of diffusion/flow-based transformer within the unified model setting. \arch{} introduces two key novel architectural innovations: \textbf{Layerwise Timestep Experts}, which reduces sampling complexity by specializing transformer layers to distinct timestep intervals, and \textbf{Timestep-Conditioned Residual Attention}, which facilitates adaptive reuse and refinement of attention structures across layers.
+Extensive experimental evaluations demonstrate that \arch{} not only achieves strong multimodal understanding and image generation performance, but also achieves around 6× faster inference compared to existing unified models.\looseness-1

+To demonstrate that \arch{} is not tied to a specific flow-matching architecture, we also introduce \textbf{\arch{} \blend{}} and apply our method on the \blend{} architecture as well.
+Figure~\ref{fig:diff_vlm_arch_all} shows that \arch{} \blend{} unifies the image generation and understanding components through a partially shared transformer layer.
+Here, each layer consists of task-specific submodules with separate parameters for generation and understanding, and a set of shared submodules that are used by both tasks.
+This design enables tighter fusion between generation and understanding signals, facilitating more effective information exchange while maintaining flexibility to specialize for each modality.

+We also construct the baseline model \baselineblend{}, which matches the architectures of \arch{} \blend{}, but excludes both the Layerwise Timestep Experts and Timestep-Conditioned Residual Attention mechanisms, allowing us to directly evaluate the effectiveness of these proposed mechanisms on a different architecture.
+The \baselineblend{} baseline unifies generation and understanding computations within shared layers, akin to the design of Transfusion~\citep{zhou2024transfusion}.
+We perform a full parameter fine-tuning for \baselineblend{} and \arch{} \blend{}.